Coronavirus (COVID-19) FAQs

 Will I be required to wear a face mask or face shield?

-Beginning August 10, 2020, all students and employees will be required to wear a face mask or shield to minimize the risk of exposing others to the coronavirus.
+All students and employees are required to wear a face mask or shield to minimize the risk of exposing others to the coronavirus.
 The following are exceptions to the requirement of a face covering:

 - Employees who cannot wear a facemask or are exempted from wearing a covering, a doctor’s note will be required in the Human Resources office in order to come onto any campus.

-- Students who cannot wear a facemask or are exempted from wearing a covering, a doctor’s note will be required in the Vice President of Student Services Office.
+- Students who cannot wear a facemask or are exempted from wearing a covering, a doctor’s note will be required to be presented to the office of the Vice President of Student Services.

 Are face coverings required on campus?